TIGER-AI-Lab/LLM-AMT/README.md

 ## Updates

 - [2024-09-22]: Initial repository setup
-- [2024-10-08]: Clean codes of the llm reader and the query augmenter
+- [2024-10-08]: Clean the code of the llm reader and the query augmenter
 - [Future dates]: Upcoming code releases (TBA)

 ## Abstract